murraycadzow/2021-obss-day3/_episodes/02-denovo-assembly.md

 > squeue -u <yourusername>
 > ```
 >
 > If your job is not  listed in `squeue`.
 It has finished running.
-It could be have been successful or unsuccessful (i.e. a dreaded bug), but if it is not in the queue it has run.
+It could be have been successful or unsuccessful (i.e. a dreaded bug), but if it is not in the queue, it has run.
 What would have printed to your screen has instead printed into the file `denovo.log`.
-Your job should take a little while to run, sit back.
+If your job finished running immediately, go check that file to find a bug.
+If your job appear in the queue for more than 10s, you proably set it up correctly, sit back, it is probably time for a break.
 {: .challenge}

  We used a few basic options of sbatch, including time, memory, job names and output log file.
 In reality, there are many, many, more options.
 Have a quick look at `sbatch --help` out of interest.
 NeSI also has its own handy guide on how to submit a job [here](https://support.nesi.org.nz/hc/en-gb/articles/360000684396-Submitting-your-first-job).

  It is worth noting that we quickly test ran our command above before putting it in a job.
 This is a very important geek hack.
 Jobs can stay in the queue not running for some amount of time.
 If they fail on a typo, you'll have to start again.
 Quickly testing a command before stopping it using `ctrl + c` is a big time saver.

-## Analysing the data from our collaborative optimisation
+## Analysing the result of our collective optimisation

 Examine the Stacks log and output files when execution is complete.
 You should find all of this info in `output_denovo_optimisation/denovo_map.log`